-Scam Book: “BetOnline24/7” www.betonline247.com
+Scam Book: BetOnline24/7

-Please note: BetOnline247 is in no related to BetOnline.
+Please note: BetOnline247 is in no way related to BetOnline.
 BetOnline are a highly reputable sportsbook and one of the most reliable places to bet on sports online.

 Using Bogus Excuses To Delay Payouts

 This started with the curious timeframe that was officially given to players who started seeing slow pays as soon as they tried to cash out some of their lucky winnings.
 A post on a popular online sports betting forum shows an official reply from BetOnline247 in regards to the unusually long time it was taking for withdrawals.

 The site claims to be “working hard on decreasing that waiting time” which was up to 30 days for some customers.
 That high wait time should have served as a cautionary signal to anyone who was considering playing at BetOnline247.

 Even using this extended timeline, BetOnline247 did not meet its own criteria for paying players in full.
 Many customers had fully verified accounts, did not break any rules or terms/conditions, and yet their payout dragged on for 5+ weeks.

-Stringing Players Along Helps The Scam Continue
+Stringing Players Along Helps the Scam Continue

 A key hallmark of any good scam (from the perspective of the scammers, in essence to keep it going as long as possible) is the ability to string the marks along as long as possible to keep new funds rolling in.
 This holds true for traditional ponzi schemes as well as scam sportsbooks.
 BetOnline247 was pretty good at using different methods to make players think they would get paid, when in fact, the evidence was clear that no full payouts would be made.

 When I say “full payouts” I mean that if a player won, he would often not get paid on his entire balance.
 BetOnline247 was infamous as far back as the middle of 2010 for making payouts to players, but only in the amount of their original deposit, and leaving any winnings unpaid.
 This is just another variation on the time honored scam of freerolling customers.

 One chink in the armor, so to speak, was that BetOnline247 often had several complaints lodged against it at the same time, or within a few days to weeks of each other.
 As this SBR post explains, between 10-14 and 10-23, 2010, six players all reported slow pays.
 The amounts ranged from 300 Euros up to over 2000 Euros.
 This shows why it is crucial for all players to keep up with the latest news and customer complaints, especially if the book is of questionable character.